Are you thinking whether or not you should take the Helsinki Tallinn ferry and visit Tallinn while in Helsinki?

 In fact, I don’t know any Finn who hasn’t visited Tallinn by ferry.
 Young teenage couples, girl packs, old folk, business people and families with children – we are all on board!

-To give you an idea of the magnitude, Helsinki harbor is the world’s busiest sea passenger port with 12,3 million travelers in 2017.
+To give you an idea of the magnitude, Helsinki harbor is the busiest sea passenger port in Europe with 12,1 million travelers in 2018.

-Helsinki-Tallinn-Helsinki route draws the majority of people, over 9 million passengers annually!
-(I’m waiting for the numbers of 2018 but expecting something similar or an increase.)
+Helsinki-Tallinn-Helsinki route draws the majority of people, around 9 million passengers annually!

 Table of Contents